cmacdonnacha/react-boilerplate/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
-Use `npm run test-no-watch` to run tests without a watcher.<br />
+Use `npm run test:no-watch` to run tests without a watcher.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:no-watch`

+Runs tests without a watcher.

+### `npm test:coverage`

+Displays the code coverage within the console and also generates a coverage folder.

+> To view the code coverage report in you browser open the `index.html` file within the `coverage/lcov-report` folder.

+### `npm run lint`

+Runs the ESLint typescript code lint checker.
+Running `npm run lint:fix` will automatically fix any lint errors where possible.

 ### `npm run build`